team-telnyx/telnyx-rtc-sipjs/README.md

 # @telnyx/rtc

-A stand alone JS API for WebRTC.
-Essentially a fork of https://github.com/team-telnyx/js-dial without the UI components in it, and following the new API described in https://telnyx.atlassian.net/wiki/display/TT/WebRTC+Core+API.
+A stand alone JS API for Telnyx's WebRTC offering.
+Our goal is to provide an API for Telnyx WebRTC that is as simple as possible, but no simpler.
+We hide as much of the gorey, low level SIP and auth details as we can, while still providing enough detail to build a beautiful and responsive phone UI.

+Under the covers we use [SIP.JS](https://sipjs.com/), but that is merely an implementation detail.
+It is bundled in the distributed file.

 ## Installation